Committee on Research

 When a UOPX employee is collecting and analyzing research data which will be presented to an external body (accreditation agency, state department, federal requirements, etc.) but the procedure is considered a part of the employee’s normal duties, the resulting research data and analysis, report, or presentation should be forwarded to the National Research Center.
 Keeping this information within the NRC Clearinghouse will help to support the University’s research and scholarship goals.

-Submission of the information stated here should be sent to the National Research Center by using the "Submission of Completed Research Data Collection, Analysis Results and Instrumentation" form.
+Submission of the information stated here should be sent to the Committee on Research by using the "Submission of Completed Research Data Collection, Analysis Results and Instrumentation" form.

 Failure to Comply: